Tokyo Marui: Gas Blowback Machine Guns

-Bolt action air rifle
+Bolt action air rifles

 These are bolt-action "sniper" rifles.
 Before each shot is fired, the shooter has to pull the bolt, cock the piston and load a BB into the chamber.
 All three versions of the VSR-10 share the same stock, same internals and same air chamber.
 The Pro-sniper version has a black stock, 430 mm long inner barrel and is the most accurate of the three versions.
 The Real Shock version has a metal weight in the piston to simulate recoil.
 Real Shock has a simulated wooden stock and the same 430 mm long inner barrel.
 However, due to the vibration caused by the heavier piston's impact, Real Shock is the least accurate of the three, albeit only by less than an inch difference at 20 m distance.
 G-spec is shortened version with a silencer attached.
 Inner barrel is 303 mm long, but has a slightly tighter bore.
 Due to short inner barrel its accuracy is close to Real Shock, but a couple mm more accurate.
 A needle-like contraption called air brake protrudes from the piston.
 The air brake plugs the cylinder before piston impacts, trapping a small amount of air between the piston and cylinder.
 This reduces impact vibration and adds to VSR series' unique accuracy.